kubectl logs: How to Get Pod Logs in Kubernetes (With Examples)

 kubectl create deployment mynginx --image=nginx

 This command creates a Deployment named mynginx using the nginx Docker image.
-And the Deployment creates a Pod that hosts the container running the nginx web server.
+The Deployment creates a Pod that hosts the container running the nginx web server.

 Running the command above will produce an output like this: